davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ### Step 2: build your form pages
-Form pages are used to ask your users questions and collect their answers.
+Form pages are used to ask the user questions and collect their answers.

 You can have as many form pages as you need for your application.

 1. In your copy of the **nidirect-prototypeForm** on your computer, open the document `formPage-1.html` in a HTML editor.

-2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the component you want to use in your prototype.
+2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the components you want to use in your prototype.

     ![use the copy code button to copy the HTML code of the component to your computer’s clipboard](https://www.davidcreative.co.uk/github/prototypeForm_images/protoForm-guide-copyCode.png)